 Paul—who is the great apostle against circumcision, right?
 People reach that conclusion.
 It almost seems, the way some write, as though he hated it—because it was the antithesis of everything he believed.
 Not so!
 Not so at all!
 Paul had Timothy circumcised.
 And he did that as a concession to the Jews.
 He obviously did not consider circumcision a curse.
 This is the same apostle who wrote in Galatians that, if you are circumcised, it commits you to the whole law.

 Obviously, Paul understood things differently than people are interpreting today.
 Was he committing Timothy to the whole law?
 I do not think Paul contradicted himself.
 Are you beginning to see what I mean?
-This circumcision thing is not just "cut-and-dry" like people would like to make you think.
+This circumcision thing is not as simple as people would like to make you think.
 A person has to use discernment.
 Use the Spirit of God.
 Look at the Scriptures throughout the entirety of the Bible.
 In one place Paul says, "Well, we don't have to be circumcised."
-In another place, he turns around—the same apostle—as he circumcises.
+In another place, he turns around—the same apostle—and he circumcises.

 Acts 21:18 And the day following Paul went in with us unto James; and all the elders were present.